zenoss/ZenPacks.zenoss.ZenPackLib/docs/command-line-reference.rst

 create
 ******

-The *--create* command will create a source directory for a zenpacklib-enabled ZenPack.
+The *---create* switch will create a source directory for a zenpacklib-enabled ZenPack.
 This will include a setup.py, MANIFEST.in, the namespace and module directories, and a zenpack.yaml in the module directory.
 It will also make a copy of zenpacklib.py inside the module directory.
 This ZenPack will be ready to